rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/9. phpbash_2.png "phpbash")

-Okay, so we have code execution as a low-privileged user, but this is not the smoothest of interfaces.
+Here we have code execution as a low-privileged user, but this is not the smoothest of interfaces.
 Perhaps we can use a bash one-liner to trigger a reverse tcp shell?

 <p>&nbsp;</p>
 =======================================================